design-juspay/cloved/README.md

 This example includes a few helpful Storybook scripts:

-- `pnpm dev`: Starts Storybook in dev mode with hot reloading at `localhost:6006`
+- `pnpm storybook`: Starts Storybook in dev mode with hot reloading at `localhost:6006`
-- `pnpm build`: Builds the Storybook UI and generates the static HTML files
+- `pnpm storybook:build`: Builds the Storybook UI and generates the static HTML files
-- `pnpm preview-storybook`: Starts a local server to view the generated Storybook UI
+- `pnpm storybook:preview`: Starts a local server to view the generated Storybook UI

 ## Versioning & Publishing Packages